bazzo03/xmen/README.md

 ## Architecture

+Some concepts and implementation of this code were considering the [reactive manifesto](https://www.reactivemanifesto.org/):
+1. Elastic architecture.
+2. Error handling with Vavr.
+3. Functional programming (when possible).

 The application was built implementing concepts of [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html)

 In this case it was considered the following Domains: